KarchinLab/CHASMplus/README.md

 $ source activate CHASM2
 ```

-You will need to activate the CHASM2 environment each time you want to run CHASM2.
+Make sure the CHASM2 environment is activated when you want to run CHASM2.

 ### pip